egallesio/STklos/extensions/gtklos/doc/introduction.md

 stklos>
 ```

-Now that the window is creates, we need to start the GTK+ interaction loop to see it effectively on our screen.
+Now that the window is created, we need to start the GTK+ interaction loop to see it effectively on our screen.
 This can be done by calling
 - `(start-interactive-gtk)`, or
 - `(gtk-main)`